taufek/blog/_posts/2020-07-26-recursive-query-with-postgresql.markdown

    JOIN subordinates ON subordinates.manager_id = employees.managers.id
 ```

 The recursive query joins with the CTE named `subordinates`.
-It will start of
+It will start off
 with base data from the non-recursive query and it will get following
 output: